 The $200 will be added on (at the state level, by the Georgia DDS) to the fines imposed by any Georgia criminal court, upon the Georgia super speeder.
 Once the super speeder ticket is reported by the sentencing court to the Georgia DDS, the law mandates that Georgia DDS — within 30 days — mail out (by a first-class letter) the notice of the super speeder ticket in Georgia.

-Our Atlanta criminal defense attorney law firm, with three Super Lawyer partners, handles traffic tickets for those motorists who have too much to lose to risk a suspended license, by pleading guilty to a super speeder ticket in Georgia.
+To find a traffic attorney near me, call our law office.
+Our Atlanta criminal defense attorney law firm, with three Super Lawyer partners, handles Atlanta area traffic tickets for those motorists who have too much to lose and risk a suspended license by pleading guilty to a super speeder ticket in Georgia.